Mvwestbury/AncientGenomicsWorkshop25/README.md

 **Note:** If you are changing between references/datasets, pay specific attention to the `-rf` (scaffold list) `-ref` (reference fasta) `-b` (bamlist) `-out` (output prefix) parameters

-* Use PCANGSD to computed a covariance matrix from the GL
+* Use PCANGSD to compute a covariance matrix from the GL beagle file

 `pcangsd -b Spottedmap_minind11.beagle.gz -t 2 -o Spottedmap_minind11_pcangsd`

 * Plot the covariance matrices using R

-  Example
+  Example plotting code

 ```R
 # Import the covariance matrix (either -covMat for pseudohaploid or .cov for GL)